Apply for a passport and identity card for Dutch citizens without a fixed domicile

 Apply for your child

-Your passport or identity card has been lost or stolen
+Your passport or identity card is lost or stolen

-Has your passport been lost or stolen?
+Has your Begin link: passport been lost or stolen, end link. ?
 Then report this when you apply for a new passport or identity document.

 • The municipality will first check whether the application is complete.
 Once all of the documents are in order, your passport or identity card will be ready after 3 working days.